ShreevathsaGP/AircraftInstanceSegmentation/README.md

 ## Overview
-This project performs instance segmentation of aircraft in images using OpenCV, YOLO v8 and TensorFlow.
+This project performs instance segmentation of aircraft in historical images using OpenCV, YOLO v8 and TensorFlow.
 The goal is to detect and segment individual aircrafts within various images accurately.

 ## Technologies Used
 - **OpenCV**: Image processing and manipulation.